Deta-Cold/delta-firmware/docs/common/index.md

 ## Protobuf Definitions

-Common Protobuf definitions for the Trezor protocol.
+Common Protobuf definitions for the detahard protocol.
 Also see [Communication](communication/index.md).

 ## Tools